14 Top-Rated Resorts in Alberta

 2. Fairmont Banff Springs

-Another of Canada's iconic grand resorts, the historic Fairmont Banff Springs has provided tourists with luxurious stays in a stunning location for more than 125 years.
-Built in the style of an old Scottish castle, the resort sits at the base of the magnificent Rocky Mountains, peeking out over tall pine trees and offering incredible views of the surrounding wilderness.
+Another of Canada's iconic grand resorts, the historic Fairmont Banff Springs has provided tourists with luxurious stays in a stunning location for nearly 135 years.
+Built in the style of an old Scottish castle, this resort sits at the base of the magnificent Rocky Mountains, peeking out over tall pine trees and offering incredible views of the surrounding wilderness.

-Despite its size - this lovely 4-star luxury resort boasts an impressive 764 suites and rooms - there's plenty of space for guests to spread out, ensuring a real sense of seclusion.
-Popular summer activities include exploring the many nearby hiking and biking trails, or taking in a round of golf at the Banff Springs Golf Course, widely regarded as one of the most beautiful courses in all of Canada.
+This lovely 4-star luxury resort boasts an impressive 764 suites and rooms, yet despite its size there's plenty of space for guests to spread out, ensuring a real sense of seclusion.
+Popular summer activities include exploring the many nearby hiking and biking trails, or taking in a round of golf at the Banff Springs Golf Course.

-Designed by golf architect Stanley Thompson in 1928, this unique 27-hole championship course is as suitable for those new to the game as it is for the pros.
+Widely regarded as one of the most beautiful in all of Canada, it was designed by golf architect Stanley Thompson in 1928.
+Today, this unique 27-hole championship course is as suitable for those new to the game as it is for the pros.
 Popular winter activities include snowshoeing, snow tubing, snowmobiling, dogsledding, and fun sleigh rides.

 Other resort facilities worth checking out include the Willow Stream Spa, a huge facility that includes a waterfall and mineral pool along with treatment rooms, whirlpools, couples' suites, and a hair salon.
 Be sure to also make use of the aquatic and fitness center, too, with its large indoor and outdoor saltwater pools.

-Also popular is spending time in the picturesque town of Banff, just minutes away by shuttle bus (but also fun to walk).
+Also popular is spending time in the picturesque town of Banff.
+Just minutes away by shuttle bus, it's also fun to walk to.
 Although small, the town has attracted a vibrant and creative arts community and is home to a number of exciting annual events, including the Banff Centre Mountain Film & Book Festival and the Banff World Media Festival.

 Address: 405 Spray Ave, Banff, Alberta